-• Beretta_Vexee an hour ago
+• Beretta_Vexee 9 months ago

 It's just an attempt to extend Paylib, initiated by BNP Parisbas.
 Paylib is an attempt to compete with Apple Pay, Google Pay and Samsung Pay with a 100% European solution.